Authentication¶

 - Pixee-branded login experience

-The embedded Authentik deployment does not have SMTP configured.
-This means email-based features such as self-service password reset, email verification, and notification emails are not available.
-Password resets must be performed by an administrator through the Authentik admin interface or by using the recovery key command described below.
+To enable email features such as self-service password reset, email verification, and notification emails, configure the SMTP / Email Settings section in the admin console.
+An SMTP server (e.g., your organization's mail relay, Gmail, SendGrid) is required.
+Without SMTP configured, password resets must be performed by an administrator through the Authentik admin interface or by using the recovery key command described below.

 Configuration¶